jkomoros/CASsim/README.md

 regenerated often.
 Every time your simulator's optionsConfig may have changed (including the first time you create the simulator file), you should run `npm run generate` again.

+If you have multiple sub-types that you want generated and exported in yoyur auto-generated simOptions type, you can have a `typeInfo:{exported:true, typeName:'SubObjectName'}`.
+Multiple parts of your simOptions can use the same SubOjectName and they'll be combined into one type.
+You can see `simulators/schelling-org.ts` for an example.

-In some cases your `SIMULATORSimOptions` type is complex, for example, it needs to have multiple sub-types that it also exports from `simulators/types/SIMUALATOR.ts`.
+In some cases your `SIMULATORSimOptions` type is complex and can't be generated automatically.
 In that case, just manually create the `src/simulators/types/dashed-simulator-name.ts` file, and have it export `CameCasedSimulatorNameSimOptions` type, and the pipeline will skip generating one.

 When you modify a file in `data/*.json`, and if you've run `npm run generate` since the last time that one of hte optionsConfig changed, then you'll get schema-validation of the